ivanjeremic/statehub/README.md

 }
 ```

-## Full Example
+## useContextHub hook

-with `useContextHub` you can access all kind of data for this you need to use the `contextHub` prop in the Provider, it is optional but also nice to have because you can fast prototype and test state with `useState` for example before you start adding a `reducer` or maybe useState is all you need in a specific component then you would simply pass your state to your component like this:
+With `useContextHub` you can access all kind of data for this you need to use the `contextHub` prop in the Provider, it is optional but also nice to have because you can fast prototype and test state with `useState` for example before you start adding a `reducer` or maybe useState is all you need in a specific component then you would simply pass your state to your component like this:

 ```javascript
 const [title, setTitle] = React.useState('');